Proserpine

 Source / Links: Link 1 Link 2

-The Whitsunday Coast Airport Expansion, guided by the 2024 Master Plan, involves a multi-stage redevelopment to support rapid passenger growth.
-Priority 1 works focus on a significant terminal extension and expanding the Air Transport Operations (ATO) apron to accommodate longer-haul routes and increased flight frequencies.
-Future stages include a new corporate apron for freight and VTOL aircraft, a loop road, and an accommodation precinct.
-The project aims to transform the site into an international tourism and export hub, supporting the region's aquaculture and agricultural sectors.
+The Whitsunday Coast Airport Expansion, guided by the 2024 Master Plan, is a multi-stage redevelopment designed to transform the facility into a world-class aviation and commercial hub.
+Priority 1 works focus on a significant terminal extension and expanding the Air Transport Operations apron to accommodate long-haul routes and increased flight frequencies.
+Subsequent stages involve a new corporate apron for freight and VTOL aircraft (drone taxis), a new airport loop road, and a dedicated accommodation precinct to address regional bed shortages.
+The project integrates sustainable practices, including solar power and recycled materials, to support tourism, aquaculture, and agricultural exports.

 Transport & Logistics